New Documentary Offers Rare Glimpse of Benedict XVI’s Life in Vatican Gardens

 Benedict then reveals to a surprised Gänswein that the desk has a secure telephone line installed underneath it, dating back to when Munich was a target of terrorist attacks.

-The documentary, made by Bayerischer Rundfunks journalist Tassilo Forchheimer, is dignified and respectful of the former pope, who requires use of a wheelchair due to his knees which cause him considerable pain.
+The documentary, made by Bayerischer Rundfunk journalist Tassilo Forchheimer, is dignified and respectful of the former pope, who requires use of a wheelchair due to his knees which cause him considerable pain.

 And yet the Pope Emeritus continues to live a disciplined life, routinely rising early as he always has, with Mass celebrated in his private chapel at 7:30 a.m.